FASTX-AI/FastChatV2/contributing/Basic/Intro.md

 ## Folder Directory Structure

-The folder directory structure of LobeChat is as follows:
+The folder directory structure of FastChat is as follows:

 ```bash
 src